icnocop/flare-lang.github.io/language-reference.md

 The Flare language has no built-in support for manual memory management.
-The core library has escape hatches that allow it, but these are only accessible from agents with the right reference value (passed to `main` initially).
+The core library has escape hatches that allow it, but these are only accessible from agents with the right permission reference value.
 This design ensures that sandboxed agents cannot perform unsafe operations that could jeopardize the integrity of the whole process.

 ### Startup and Termination